 Moreover, after attaining an RICS-accredited degree, one has the opportunity to qualify for MRICS – one of the most sought-after qualifications in the built environment industry.
 This qualification is globally-recognized and highly valued by employers.

-School of Planning and Architecture (SPA), Pune
+School of Planning and Architecture (SPA), New Delhi

 School of Planning and Architecture (SPA) is a specialised university, which exclusively provides training at different aspects of human habitat and environment.
 The School has taken lead in introducing various academic programmes and offers Master of Architecture and Planning with specialisation in Environmental Planning, Housing, Regional Planning, and Urban Planning.
 The University has positioned itself as an internationally reputed institution with a competitive edge in the fields of planning, design, training, research, and consultancy.
 SPA has three institutes located at Bhopal, New Delhi and Vijayawada.

 Symbiosis Centre for Management and Human Resource Development, Pune (SCMHRD)